tunib-ai/oslo/NEWMODEL.md

 In general, one model has one policy, but in the case of sequence to sequence models, the encoder and decoder could use different policies.
 More examples can be found at [Parallelformers](https://github.com/tunib-ai/parallelformers/blob/main/parallelformers/policies/bert.py) and [DeepSpeed Inference](https://github.com/microsoft/DeepSpeed/blob/master/deepspeed/module_inject/replace_policy.py).
 In addition, [this document](https://github.com/tunib-ai/parallelformers/blob/main/POLICY.md) also explains about the policy object.
-Please check out the example in the other model's policy object, and you can find the abstract class in the bottom of [`oslo/parallelism/mpu.py`](https://github.com/tunib-ai/oslo/blob/master/oslo/parallelism/mpu.py).
+Please check out the other model's policy object, it could be a good example.
+You can find the abstract class in the [`oslo/parallelism/policy.py`](https://github.com/tunib-ai/oslo/blob/master/oslo/parallelism/policy.py).

 ### 1.1.
 What is the `Layer` object?
 A `Layer` object contains information about an individual layer and this is used in the policy class.
-The `Layer` class is defined in the bottom of [`oslo/parallelism/mpu.py`](https://github.com/tunib-ai/oslo/blob/master/oslo/parallelism/mpu.py).
+The `Layer` class is defined in [`oslo/parallelism/policy.py`](https://github.com/tunib-ai/oslo/blob/master/oslo/parallelism/policy.py).
 You just need to fill in some information according to the form of this object.

 ```python